mike-goldfinger/appdaemon-widgets/README.md

 # appdaemon-widgets
 Appdaemon Widgets for Home Assistant

-This is an AppDaeomon [HADashboard](https://www.home-assistant.io/docs/ecosystem/hadashboard/) widget radio allows to stream online radio channels to media_player on [Home Assistant](https://www.home-assistant.io).
+This AppDaeomon [HADashboard](https://www.home-assistant.io/docs/ecosystem/hadashboard/) widget allows to stream online radio channels to media_player on [Home Assistant](https://www.home-assistant.io).
 It provides a volume slider and it shows the current state, volume and radio station.

 ---